rjl-old/rjl-itunes/README.md

 ## How it works

-`Itunes` uses applescript to interact with your currently active `Itunes` library.
-Albums and tracks can be manipulated in a straightforward manner.
+`itunes` uses applescript to interact with your currently active Itunes library.
+Albums can be manipulated in a straightforward manner.
 Playlists and Playlist Folders can be created and destroyed, and albums added to them.

+### Genres

+Album genres are sometimes divided into sub-genres.
+[Allmusic.com](allmusic.com) refers to these sub-genres as 'styles', and can return several genres and styles for an album. iTunes provides the field `genre` for specifying genre and allows albums to be sorted by this field in the 'Albums' view.
+It also provides the field `grouping`, but only allows albums to be sorted by this via the column Browser in the 'Songs' view.
+There is no straightforward way of mapping multiple genres and styles into this these fields.

+`rjl-itunes` computes a single string to represents the album's genre from the genres and styles obtained from [Allmusic.com](allmusic.com).
+The frequency of each genre and style in the whole library is calculated.
+For each album that has more than one genre or style, the highest frequency genre and style is chosen and combined.

 ### Tags

-Tags can be used to control how `iTunes` interacts with your library.
-Tags are encoded as `[tag1][tag2]` in the track's `Groupings` field in iTunes (this is likely to change in future versions).
+Tags can be used to control how `rjl-itunes` interacts with your library.
+Tags are encoded as `[tag1][tag2]` in the track's `groupings` field in iTunes (this is likely to change in future versions).

 Reserved tags are as follows:

-#### `[protected]`
+* `[protected]`
 Track is excluded from processing.
-Use this if, for example, you have set your own genre and do not want `Itunes` to change it.
+Use this if, for example, you have set your own genre and do not want `rjl-itunes` to change it.

 ## Warning

 This might wreck your iTunes library in two ways.
 You might use commands that accidentally hose your library.
 Or the commands may have unknown side-effects.
 Always back up your library up first.

-`Itunes` tries to be efficient in the way it interacts with iTunes, but Applescript is something of a dark art (to me).
+`rjl-itunes` tries to be efficient in the way it interacts with iTunes, but Applescript is something of a dark art (to me).
 Expect scripts to mysteriously slow down, especially with large changes.
 [Ruby Progressbar](https://github.com/jfelchner/ruby-progressbar/wiki) is your friend.

+## Testing

+RSpec tests are provided adn a sample library.
+The tests will only work with this library.

 ## Changes